ChrisPenner/ChrisPenner.github.io/site/drafts/restricting-monads.md

 It's my opinion, though, that monads are actually _too_ powerful for their own good.
 Or to be more clear, monads are more **expressive** than they need to be, and that we're paying hidden costs to gain expressive power that we rarely, if ever, actually use.

-If you'll allow me a bit of time I'll happily explain.
+In this post we'll take a look at how different approaches to effects lie on the spectrum between expressiveness and strong static analysis, and how, just like
+Dynamic vs Statically typed programming languages, there's a benefit to limiting the number of programs you can write by adding more structure and constraints to your effects system.

+## The Status Quo

-A defining feature of the Monadic interface is that they allow dynamic selection of effects based on **the results of previous effects**.
+A defining feature of the Monadic interface is that it allows the dynamic selection of effects based on **the results of previous effects**.

+This is a huge boon, and is what allowed the construction of _real_ programs in Haskell without compromising on its goals of purity and laziness.
-This is a huge boon, it allows critical workflows like fetching input from a user before deciding which command to run, and things like fetching documents from a database, then fetching more documents which are referenced by the first documents.
+This ability is what allows us to express normal programming workflows like fetching input from a user before deciding which command to run next, or fetching IDs from the database and then resolving those IDs with subsequent database calls.

-You can even model something as powerful as an interpreter; a program which reads in strings of user-provided code, parses them, then executes arbitrary Turing-complete code that wasn't even compiled into the executable, this is about as expressive as I could ask for from any effects system.
+This form of choice is necessary for writing most moderately complex programs.

-Alas, as it turns out, expressiveness isn't free!
+Alas, as it turns out, this expressiveness isn't free!
 It exists on a spectrum.
 As anyone who's maintained any relatively complex JavaScript or Python codebase can tell you, the _ability_ to do anything at any time comes at a cost of readability, perhaps more relevant to the current discussion, at the cost of static analysis.